A divisionDivision No. 442 · Monday, 9 March 2026· Commons· Schools

 Voting Aye meant

-Support the government's power to reduce pupil admission numbers at oversubscribed good and outstanding schools, rejecting the Lords' protection of parental choice
+Support the government's power to reduce pupil admission numbers at oversubscribed schools, rejecting the Lords' attempt to protect good and outstanding schools from mandatory cuts to their intake

 Voting No meant